bparanj/crystal/electronics/terms/degenerate.md

 Degenerate circuits can be useful in certain theoretical analyses, as they help simplify complex circuits under certain conditions, but in practical terms, they often represent a failure or non-functional state.

+## Idealized Circuit

 The next level of abstraction above a degenerate circuit in electronics would be simplified circuit models or idealized circuit representations.

 At this level, we move from focusing on specific circuit failures or simplifications (like short circuits or open circuits) to constructing idealized models that help analyze and understand circuit behavior without the complexities of real-world imperfections.
-Some examples of this level include:

 1. Ideal Components: